epicoon/lx-core/README.md

 * <a name="arch-service-router"><h3>Service routers</h3></a>
   Request management within services is handled by service routers.<br>
-  By analogy with the application’s router, the service’s router can be configured by the service’s lx-configuration file or it can be extended by class `lx.ServiceRouter`.<br>
+  By analogy with the application’s router, the service’s router can be configured by the service’s lx-configuration file or it can be extended by class `lx\ServiceRouter`.<br>
   Example of configuration via the lx-configuration file:
   ```yaml
   name: lx/lx-dev-wizard